BitFunnel/NativeJIT/README.md

 NativeJIT
 ====

-NativeJIT is a just-in-time compiler that translates expressions involving C data structures into Intel x64 machine code.
+NativeJIT is an open-source cross-platform library for high-performance just-in-time compilation of expressions involving C data structures.
 The compiler is light weight and fast and it takes no dependencies beyond the standard C++ runtime.
 It runs on Linux, OSX, and Windows.